Nondeterministic automatic complexity of overlap-free and almost square-free words: Powers and complexity

 So suppose we have two state cubes, at states $p_1$ and $p_2$, that overlap.
 At $p_1$ then we read consecutive words $ab$ that are powers $a=u^i$, $b=u^j$ of a word $u$, and since there are no cubes in $w$ it must be that $i=j=1$ and so actually $a=b$.
 And at $p_2$ we have words $c$, $d$ that are powers of a word $v$ and again the exponents are 1 and $c=d$.

 The overlap means that in one of the two excursions of the same length starting and ending at $p_1$, we visit $p_2$.
 By uniqueness of the accepting path we then visit $p_2$ in both of these excursions.
 If we suppose the state cubes are chosen to be of minimal length then we only visit $p_2$ once in each excursion.
 If we write $a=rs$ where $r$ is the word read when going from $p_1$ to $p_2$, and $s$ is the word going from $p_2$ to $p_1$, then $c=sr$ and $w$ contains $rsrsr$.
-In particular, $w$ contains a weak cube. \end{proof} \begin{df} For an infinite word $\mathbf u$ define the \emph{deterministic automatic Hausdorff dimension} of $\mathbf u$ by
+In particular, $w$ contains an overlap. \end{proof} \begin{rem} In computability theory, the effective Hausdorff dimension $\mathrm{dim}$ and effective packing dimension $\mathrm{Dim}$ of a single infinite binary sequence $\mathbf u$ are defined, and related to Kolmogorov complexity $C$.
+It is shown (see \cite[Theorem 13.3.4 and Corollary 13.11.12]{DH}) that

-and the \emph{deterministic automatic packing dimension} of $\mathbf u$ by\footnote{ There is some connection with Hausdorff dimension and packing dimension.
-For instance, if the effective Hausdorff dimension of an infinite word $\mathbf x$ is positive then so is its automatic Hausdorff dimension, by a Kolmogorov complexity calculation in Shallit and Wang's Theorem 9. }
+These results, together with the idea that automatic complexity is a miniaturization of Kolmogorov complexity, constitute our motivation for making Definitions \ref{daHd} and \ref{naHd} below. \end{rem} \begin{df} For an infinite word $\mathbf u$ define the \emph{deterministic automatic Hausdorff dimension} of $\mathbf u$ by